-- 1. Poisonings are not just crimes of the past; they are still going on today.
+1. Poisonings are not just crimes of the past; they are still going on today.
 Briefly research the poisonings of Sergei and Yulia Skripal in 2018.
+What happened in this case?

+Sergei and Yulia were poisoned in March 2018 by Russian operatives with the Novichok nerve agent.
+Sergei was a former Russia agent who became a double agent for the UK.
+Both Sergei and Yulia made a full recovery.

-What happened in this case? - 2.
-What would be considered a confirmatory test for the presence of drugs or poisons in a sample of blood?
-Describe how this test works. - 3.
-Briefly explain the classification of drugs as either illegal, illicit, OTC, or controlled substance. - 4.
-Briefly explain stimulant, narcotic, depressant, and hallucinogen, and give an example of each. - 5.
-A new prescription drug is being tested by a major pharmaceutical company to determine the toxicity in humans.
+2. What would be considered a confirmatory test for the presence of drugs or poisons in a sample of blood?
+Describe how this test works.

+Answers will vary, but will include either IR, mass spec, or GC-MS. [201-206]

+3. Briefly explain the classification of drugs as either illegal, illicit, OTC, or controlled substance.

+All drugs covered by law are considered controlled substances, some of which are illegal.
+Any legal or illegal drug taken for pleasure is referred to as an illicit drug.
+Those that can be obtained at drugstores without a prescription are considered over-the-counter drugs (OTC).
+[176]

+4. Briefly explain stimulant, narcotic, depressant, and hallucinogen, and give an example of each.

+Stimulant: substances that make the user feel better and more energetic; one example is crack cocaine [178-179]

+Narcotic: substances that relieve pain; examples include opium, heroin, and codeine [179-180]

+Depressant: substances that make the user feel extremely relaxed; one example is alcohol [180]

+Hallucinogen: substances that make the user feel disconnected; one example is LSD [177-178]

+5. A new prescription drug is being tested by a major pharmaceutical company to determine the toxicity in humans.
 The drug is identified as having a LD50 in rats that is less than 1 mg/kg.
+What does this data mean?

+This means that at 1 mg/kg, 50 percent of the population of rats died.

-What does this data mean? - 6.
-Explain the phrase from the start of this lesson, "the dose makes the poison."
+6. Explain the phrase from the start of this lesson, "the dose makes the poison."
 Identify two substances that are useful in low doses to the human body, but can be poisonous in larger doses.

+Answers will vary.
+"The dose makes the poison" indicates that everything is toxic in some quantity.